Monique Taylor

 Monique Taylor (born June 28, 1972) is a Canadian politician in Ontario, Canada.
 She was a New Democratic member of the Legislative Assembly of Ontario who represented the riding of Hamilton Mountain.
 She was an MPP from 2011 to 2025.
+During her time in Parliament, she served as the NDP's critic for Children and Youth Services and critic for Mental Health and Addictions.
+She also served as Deputy Opposition Whip from February 1, 2021 until she stepped down on January 28, 2025.

 Background

 Taylor was born in the east end of Hamilton and grew up in the city.
 She has worked as a waitress and most recently as an administrative assistant to Hamilton City Councillor Scott Duvall.